faelys/libsoldout/README.md

 - `bufput()` which is similar to `memcpy()`,
 - `bufputs()` which appends a zero-terminated string to a buffer,
-- `BUFPUTSL()` which is a macro to replace `bufputs()` when using string litterals, because then the data size is known at compile-time, this saves a call to `strlen()`,
+- `BUFPUTSL()` which is a macro to replace `bufputs()` when using string literals, because then the data size is known at compile-time, this saves a call to `strlen()`,
 - `bufputc()` for single-character appends.